ast3k/aurora_forecast/README.md

 # aurora forecast
-bash scripts to get aurora info from NOAA
+scripts to get aurora info from NOAA